 Having multimedia, photos, slideshows, and videos strengthen this section.
 If you did put a call to action in the “Background” section, it’s great to include it here as well.

-Try and accumulate as many recommendations as possible.
+Try to accumulate as many recommendations as possible.
 Start with your existing clients and colleagues.
 Make a habit to slowly reach out to 1 or 2 people per month to slowly build the social proof that this is a special firm, and you’re an incredible person to work with.

 Your LinkedIn profile should be one of the main advertisements for your firm.
 Ask yourself: